kubernetes/website/content/en/docs/tasks/extend-kubernetes/configure-multiple-schedulers.md

   In this case, we specify that this pod should be scheduled using the scheduler that we deployed - `my-scheduler`.
-Note that the value of `spec.schedulerName` should match the name supplied for the scheduler in the `schedulerName` field of the mapping `KubeSchedulerProfile` of the scheduler.
+Note that the value of `spec.schedulerName` should match the name supplied for the scheduler in the `schedulerName` field of the mapping `KubeSchedulerProfile`.

   Save this file as `pod3.yaml` and submit it to the Kubernetes cluster.